-- your email address(es);
+- electronic address(es);

-- your bank details;
+- bank account details;

-- your credit card details;
+- credit card details (where relevant);

 - transaction details relating to your use of our products, services or benefits;